patricklafrance/wmfnext-shell/README.md

 The problem is that the application finish rendering *BEFORE* the remote module is registered.
 Therefore, the React Router is rendered with only the host application pages.

-To fix the issue, we have to re-render the application once all the modules are registered.
+To fix this issue, we have to re-render the application once all the modules are registered.

 > This issue will only occurs with remote modules loaded at runtime.
 When using module from packages at build time, it's not an issue at all.